 Grants and Donations

-We would like to advise you that the Westgate-on-Sea Town Council's 2020 Small Grants Scheme application period for community organisation projects to be held in Westgate or undertaken by residents of Westgate will reopen on 1st April 2020.
-It will be opened for a period of six weeks until 15th May 2020 to invite further applications.
+We would like to advise you that the Westgate-on-Sea Town Council's 2021 Small Grants Scheme application period for community organisation projects to be held in Westgate or undertaken by residents of Westgate will reopen on 1st April 2021.
+It will be opened for a period of six weeks until 15th May 2021 to invite applications.
 If you are intending to hold an event, form a new constituted not-for-profit community group or start a project in the future, you will need to complete the Small Grants Scheme application form.
 We have also supplied a Guidance Document to assist with the application process.
-Please be advised that we can only accept Small Grants applications for events/projects/capital expenditure that is proposed to take place after 1st April 2020.
+Please be advised that we can only accept Small Grants applications for events/projects/capital expenditure that is proposed to take place after 1st April 2021.
 The amount of money available is set annually in the budget of the Council, grants will normally be up to a maximum of £500.00, although higher amounts will be considered in exceptional circumstances.

 Westgate-on-Sea Town Council wishes to encourage and support a diverse range of high quality, innovative and ambitious events and projects that engage local residents and visitors alike.